richard-eipi/Grade12-Capstone-Project/README.md

 Images, soundtracks, and inspiration taken from https://seer.61.com.

 It's sphagetti code with dirty architecture, poor convention, and almost no comments.
 I consider it a miracle that it actually works.
 There are obviously lots of problems with program structure AND game design, which I will hopefully have a chance to modify in the future.
+Also shout out to my mentor Ms Braaten!